kassiehamilton/WAPIAW2024/README.md

 CSVs containing the mapping of each node/region to Yeo networks.

 ## `meta.py`
-Performs meta-analysis on outputs from individual dataset linear mixed effects regressions results (`regression.py`)
+Perform meta-analysis on outputs from individual dataset linear mixed effects regressions results (`regression.py`)

 ## `ANOVA_notebook.ipynb`
 Perform all ANOVAs on meta-analysis outputs